-Activity: Use the activity page to document the behaviors of chimpanzees, elephants, and siamangs.
+Activity: Use the activity page to document the behaviors of the provided animal species.
 Allow students to describe how the animal is behaving.
-Students should write why the behavior is performed and what are the benefits of the behavior.
+Students should write why the behavior is performed and what the benefits are of the behavior.

 Activity Extension: This activity can also be applied to human behavior.
 Discussions could include how humans respond to fear, joy, anxiety, etc. How do these behaviors help humans to survive situations like natural disasters or even everyday human interactions?
-How might these behaviors change within different communities: friend groups, family, coworkers, etc?
+How might these behaviors change within different communities: friend groups, family, coworkers, etc.?